Club Championships Cup

 19 May - British Championships Individual race: Balmoral, Royal Deeside

 26 May - Scottish Championships Individual race: Achagour & Dulsie, Nairn

 There were four categories: Men's Open, Women's Open, Men's Veteran (M40+), and Women's Veteran (W40+).
 The winners are:

 Thanks to Alistair Hindle for calculating the scores.
 If anyone would like to see the full details, please email Helena Nolan, ESOC Club Captain.

 The scoring system uses BOF ranking points to compare different courses.
-It doesn’t matter which course you run, as long as it is one with enough competitors to have BOF ranking points allocated.
-(This may affect your choice of course.)
+It doesn’t matter which course you run.
+The system works as follows:

 - Any ESOC member who successfully completes a course that gets allocated BOF ranking points will be automatically scored.